callahanp/fgdev/README.md

 ## Futures

++ Scenery including Photoscenery and WS3.0
++ Airports
++ Aircraft
-+ Modify the way download_and_compile.sh is updatd to use a clone of fgmeta instead of wget always use the latest script to build.
++ Modify the way download_and_compile.sh is updated to use a clone of fgmeta instead of wget always use the latest script to build.
 + Modify configurations of local clones to push to personal Sourceforge or Github Clones of flightgear, simgear and others
 + Scripts for Scenery, Aircraft and Airport development